vrsp05/STEM-Camp-RC-Car/docs/environment/environment_setup.md

 2. **Find the AI Thinker:** A massive list of boards will pop out.
 Scroll down through this list until you find the one named exactly **"AI Thinker ESP32-CAM"**.
 3. **Select It:** Click on it!

-*Pro-Tip: You can double-check that you did it right by looking at the bottom right corner of your Arduino window.
+*Pro-Tip: You can double-check that you did it right by looking at the top left corner of your Arduino window.
 It should now say "AI Thinker ESP32-CAM".*

 ## Step 4: Pick the Right USB Door (Select the COM Port)